Natural (band): History

-Formation

-The original band was formed in 1999 when future members Marc Terenzi and Ben Bledsoe met at a party.
-Terenzi and Bledsoe met future bandmates Patrick King and Michael Johnson at an industry party.
-The four got together and after subsequent members joined and left (at one point they had 6 or 7 members total), settled on fifth member Michael Horn who Bledsoe had found through his vocal coach.

-The five young men tried to get signed to record label on their own but ended up being turned down by most of the major labels.
-The originally worked with manager Veit Renn and recorded several songs.
-However the band eventually frustrated turned to Lou Pearlman, who had had success with some of the biggest boy bands in the world.
+The band tried to get signed to a record label on their own but ended up being turned down by most of the major labels.
+They originally worked with manager Veit Renn and recorded several songs.
+The band eventually turned to Lou Pearlman, who had had success with some of the biggest boy bands in the world.
 Renn was not pleased with this and sued.
-The outcome of the case is unknown though the band did eventually stay with Pearlman.
+The outcome of the case is unknown, though the band did eventually stay with Pearlman.
 The band was signed under Transcontinental Records and released albums under that label in the U.S. and Sony BMG abroad.

 Unlike most boy bands who are vocal groups, the members of Natural all played instruments.
 Renn claims he was the one who insisted they learn instruments, spending $75,000 on their training.
 However certain members such as Horn and Terenzi had been playing since childhood.

-Bledsoe played bass and was one of the lead vocals, Terenzi played guitar as well as being one of the lead vocals.
-Horn became J Horn, to avoid confusion.
-He played piano and was the final lead vocal (though in subsequent years as he withdrew from the band he was featured less), while Patrick King also played guitar, and Johnson played the drums.

-The band realized that they could not promote themselves easily without having to bring their instruments with them everywhere they went, so they started performing a cappella versions of their music.
-This method was successful as their first show at the House of Blues in Orlando, Florida was completely sold out.

-Soon after, they kept building by Bledsoe learning how to beat box and do vocal bass lines with the band in the a cappella setting.
-Then, after realizing that both Johnson and King had extensive training in dance, the band added a few up tempo Rock style dance songs to their set.
-These were only seen on their tours, as it was a way to keep the show changing and more interesting.
-They would also switch instruments to allow one singer to have more front time for a specific song, such as "What If" and "Why it Hurts" where Terenzi would play bass and allow Bledsoe to take the front of the stage.